 Stock appreciation rights may be granted pursuant to a stock appreciation right agreement.
 Each stock appreciation right is denominated in common stock share equivalents.
 The strike price of each stock appreciation right will be determined by our Board, but shall in no event be less than 100% of the fair market value of the stock subject to the stock appreciation right at the time of grant.
-Our Board may also impose restrictions or conditions upon the vesting of stock appreciation rights that it deems appropriate.
+Our Board may also impose restrictions or conditions upon the vesting of stock appreciation rights that it deems appropriate (subject to the limitations described in "Minimum Vesting Requirements" above).
 Stock appreciation rights may be paid in our common stock, in cash, in any combination of the two, or any other form of legal consideration approved by our Board and contained in the stock appreciation right agreement.
 Stock appreciation rights shall be subject to the same conditions upon termination and restrictions on transfer as stock options under the Amended 2010 Plan.